syncpoint/compact-cache-bundle/README.md

 ```

 ## Module
 @syncpoint/compact-cache-bundle currently provides three functions to access the bundle data.
-All functions are asynchronous (because they need to access data in the filesystem).
+All functions are asynchronous (return a promise) because they need to access data in the filesystem.

 ### Header
 ```bundle.header(fileDescriptor)``` returns an object that contains all header data as [specified](https://github.com/Esri/raster-tiles-compactcache/blob/master/CompactCacheV2.md#bundle-header) in ESRI's document.